 Ok, so you've found something you want to change: change it

 It's that easy.
 You just line through what's there and write what you want instead.
 You can use the margins if you're reviewing an analog copy, or you can "redline" the document if your are reviewing a copy you can word-process.
 If it's a locked digital copy (like a locked pdf), just print out a copy and mark on it, digitize your markup and send it back in email.
 If you encounter a click through license, which is quite common now, email the editor and explain your concerns.

-So, what do you want in place of what's there?
-Just use plain English (or French, etc.) to say what you want.
-Don't be fancy.
+So, what do you put in the contract instead?
+Just say what you want.
 Plain language is just as good as legalese.
 Go ahead, try it.
 I am confident you'll be pleasantly surprised.
 I have never had a negotiation disappoint me yet and I *always* negotiate.
 And I'm prepared to walk away over some things, but I've never had to.
 Publishers only seem unreasonable on the surface of their contracts (lawyers...).
 They're really not that bad.
 At least give it a try.

 Maybe you can get some help

 Many universities give faculty members help with publishing contracts because the rights that faculty preserve through negotiation, for themselves and sometimes for the institution, benefit the public generally, as explained in managing your copyrights.
 So check around and see if there is an office on your campus that will help you get a handle on this important job.
 If not, ask why not?
 Again, be brave.
 Let people know what you want.

 This work is licensed under a Creative Commons Attribution-NonCommercial 2.0 Generic License.